2lenet/HermesBundle/docs/installation.md

 composer require 2lenet/hermes-bundle
 ```

-If your application doesn't use Symfony Flex, refer to this following instructions : [Installations steps without flex](no-flex.md).
+If your application doesn't use Symfony Flex, refer to this following instructions : [Installation steps without flex](no-flex.md).

 ## Database schema